mdsol/hale/tutorial.md

     "total_count": 6
 }
 ```
 To summarize, to embed you create an array under `\_embedded` that is keyed by an attribute that matches the `\_link` attribute; in this case, `order_list`.
 Each object in the 'order_list' has its own state.
-So it provides different links contingent on that state.
+So it provides different links that are contingent on that state.

-With this addition, you have successfully constructed a complex Hale document for a fully Hypermedia, machine-driven, API to express a simple coffeebucks process.
+With this addition, you have successfully constructed a complex Hale document for a fully hypermedia, machine-driven, API to express a simple coffeebucks process.

-Now let's see what else we can do with this.
+Now let's see what else we can do with a Hale document.

 ## Complex Objects
-One of the first things one can notice about the above API is that it only allows a single drink to be created at a time.
-However, it's clear that people in the real world order many drinks; fortunately there is a mechanism for hale to support this.
-This is done my recursively defining the object to be submitted in a link.
-Here we'll create another link relation that supports multiple drink orders.
+One of the first things you notice about the Coffee Bucks API is that it only allows clients to create one drink at a time.
+Clearly, though, people in the real world order many drinks.
+Fortunately there is a mechanism in Hale to support this real-world circumstance.
+That is, we can recursively define the object that is submitted in a link.
+To do this, we create another link relation that supports the submission of multiple drink orders.

 ```json
 {